 During the first week of January 33032 was sent to Landore for crew training in order to allow the end of the four remaining steam heated workings in West Wales.
 The ASLEF dispute cut short the training, it not being resumed until February 20th when 33049 arrived.
 During March 33011 was at Landore for further crew training.

-April 10th: The 20.35 Charing Cross - Hastings with unit 1035 was assisted throughout by 33209, which had been sent up from Hither Green after it was noted the unit 1035 had insufficient fuel to make the journey.
+On April 10th the 20.35 Charing Cross - Hastings with unit 1035 was assisted throughout by 33209, which had been sent up from Hither Green after it was noted the unit 1035 had insufficient fuel to make the journey.
+The next day (11th) a return Kings Lynn - Tonbridge excursion was worked forward from Liverpool Street by 33042.

 April 25th: 33027 Earl Mountbatten of Burma was one of the locomotive on display at Plymouth Laira Open Day.